In this new era of privacy, every brand is now a data company.

 People are demanding more privacy online.
-Apple Safari, the most used mobile browser in North America, has ended its support for third-party cookies and there are increased penalties for privacy law violations.
+Major web browsers have ended (or are ending) their support for third-party cookies and there are increased penalties for privacy law violations.

 This shift toward privacy-centric behavior has significant implications for enterprise companies.
 Marketing strategies that rely heavily on third-party cookies are disappearing.
 Serving targeted ads and personalized content to prospects and customers is going to be challenging.